srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     > **Note**:  Azure will ensure that the name you enter is unique.
 If the name that you enter is not unique, Azure will display an asterisk at the end of the name field as a warning.
 You can append the name suggested above with `01` or `02` as necessary to achieve a globally unique name.

+1. Under **Subscription**, ensure that the subscription you are using for this course is selected.

-1. In the **Resource group** dropdown, select the **AZ-220-RG** resource group.
+1. In the **Resource group** dropdown, click **AZ-220-RG**.

 1. In the **Location** dropdown, choose the same Azure region that was used for the resource group.

-1. On the **Admin user** option, select **Enable**.
+1. Under **Admin user**, click **Enable**.

     This option will enable you to Docker login to the Azure Container Registry service using the registry name as the username and admin user access key as the password.

-1. In the **SKU** dropdown, choose **Standard**.
+1. In the **SKU** dropdown, ensure that **Standard** is selected.

     Azure Container Registry is available in multiple service tiers, known as SKUs.
 These SKUs provide predictable pricing and several options for aligning to the capacity and usage patterns of your private Docker registry in Azure.

-1. Click **Create**.
+1. At the bottom of the blade, click **Create**.

-1. Once created, navigate to the **AZ220ACR{YOUR-ID}** resource.
+1. On your dashboard, refresh your Recources tile, and then click **AZ220ACR{YOUR-ID}**.

-1. In order to determine the admin username and password, on the left-hand side, under **Settings**, click **Access keys**.
+1. On the left side navigation menu, under **Settings**, click **Access keys**.

+    This is where you will find the username and password for the **Admin user**

-    Make a note of the following values:
+1. Make a record of the following values:

     * **Login server**
+    * **Username**
+    * **password**

-    * **Username** - this is the admin username and will match the ACR name - **AZ220ACR{YOUR-ID}**
+    By default, the admin Username will match the ACR name - **AZ220ACR{YOUR-ID}**

-    * **password** - this is the admin password
+    This information will enable you to authenticate to the new registry, which is required to perform Docker operations in the upcoming steps.

-1. Once you have your authentication information, you can authenticate to the new registry for future Docker operations.
-Open a local shell on your machine and run the following command:
+1. Open a command prompt, and then enter the following command:

     ```cmd/sh
     docker login --username <username> --password-stdin <loginserver>
     ```

-    Replace the three placeholders with the information you recorded, and enter the password you recorded when prompted.
+    Replace the placeholders with the information you recorded, and enter the password you recorded when prompted.
 For example:

     ```cmd/sh
     docker login --username az220acrcah191204 --password-stdin  az220acrcah191204.azurecr.io